skytanhongsheng/skytanhongsheng/README.md

 🔹 Passionate about building scalable and efficient web applications

-🔹 Proficient in Ruby on Rails, JavaScript
+🔹 Proficient in HTML, CSS, JavaScript

 - 📫 How to reach me: https://www.linkedin.com/in/sky-hong-sheng-tan/